 In today’s blog, we will cover types of credit risk, methods of calculating credit risk, and how to manage it while effectively increasing loans and profits.
 Every time a bank loans money, there is some element of risk.
 Credit risk can be defined as the possibility of a loss resulting from a borrower defaulting on a loan.
 Credit risk can refer to both the principal and interest a lender may not collect.
 This can result in an interruption of cash flows.
 It can also cause an increase in expenses since the bank will have to send the account to the collections department.
 It can be challenging for banks to determine who will default on a loan or obligations therefore they must use credit risk metrics to reduce potential risk.
 Loans that prove to be high risk based on metrics should be assigned higher interest rates and or lower loan amounts.
 This can make the potential reward outweigh the risk for the bank.

-Different Types of Credit Risk
+Different Types of Credit Risk Management

 Rating agencies can establish credit scores for individuals that can be used by banks to help determine default risk.
 The two main types of default risk are investment grade and non-investment grade.
 These are two main categories, but sub-categories include: